sailpoint-oss/isc-community-toolbox/README.md

 To use this tool, you will need to have an IdentityNow tenant.

-### Using a release
+### Use a release

-Built versions of this application should be available for each major OS platform.
+There are built versions of this application available for each major OS platform.
 You can find the latest release [here](https://github.com/sailpoint-oss/idn-admin-console/releases/latest).

-Simply pick your OS and download the relevant file from the latest release:
+Pick your OS and download the relevant file from the latest release:
 | Platform | File Type |
 | -------- | --------- |
 | Windows  | exe, zip  |
 | Mac      | dmg, zip  |
 | Linux    | deb, rpm, zip |

-If you would like to build the application yourself, you can do so by following these steps:
+If you want to build the application yourself, follow these steps:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Building the Application from Source
+### Build the application from source

 Prerequisites:
 * To build the application from source you will need NPM installed.
 You can find instructions on how to install NPM [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Once you have NPM installed, you can clone this repository and run the following commands in the specified order and folders:

-In the folder: `./Sveltekit-App`
+Go to the folder: `./Sveltekit-App`
-First run
+First, run this command:
 ```bash
 npm install
 ```

-Then run
+Then run this command:
 ```bash
 npm run build
 ```

-Next in the folder: `./Electron-App`
+Next, go to the folder: `./Electron-App`
-First run
+First, run this command:
 ```bash
 npm install
 ```

-Then run
+Then, run this command:
 ```bash
 npm run build
 ```

-Assuming no errors occurred during the build process, the built application binaries should then be located in the `./Electron-App/out` folder.
+As long as there are no errors during the build process, the built application binaries will then be located in the `./Electron-App/out` folder.

 <!-- CONTRIBUTING -->